-- 22.1 For bowlers attempting to utilise the rough outside a batter's leg stump, not necessarily as a negative tactic, the strict Limited Over Wide interpretation shall be applied. - 22.2 For bowlers whom Umpires consider to be bowling down the leg side as a negative tactic, the strict Limited Over Wide interpretation shall be applied.

-23 LAW 23 - BYE AND LEG BYE
+- 22.1 For bowlers attempting to utilise the rough outside a batter's leg stump, not necessarily as a negative tactic, the strict Limited Over Wide interpretation shall be applied. - 22.2 For bowlers whom Umpires consider to be bowling down the leg side as a negative tactic, the strict Limited Over Wide interpretation shall be applied. - 22.3 A ball passing above head height of the striker standing upright at the popping crease is now a wide. - 23 LAW 23 BYE AND LEG BYE